Khojasteh/i18n/README.md

 - parsing and evaluating mathematical expressions in C/C++ language syntax
 - parsing Pascal code to extract string literals and string constants

+The i18n package also contains  the source code  of a comprehensive Delphi application for editing/translating exported localizable strings.

 INSTALLATION
 ------------